tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 | ECH_SECRET | HPKE KEM shared secret used in the ECH | RFC 9850 |
 | ECH_CONFIG | ECHConfig used for construction of the ECH | RFC 9850 |

-New assignments in the "TLS SSLKEYLOGFILE Labels" registry will be administered by IANA through Specification Required procedure {{?RFC8126}}.
+New assignments in the "TLS SSLKEYLOGFILE Labels" registry will be administered by IANA through the Specification Required procedure {{?RFC8126}}.
 The role of designated experts for TLS registries is described in {{Section 17 of ?RFC8447}}.
 Designated experts for this registry are advised to ensure that the specification is publicly available.
 In the Reference column, it is sufficient to cite an Internet-Draft (that is posted but not published